“Outside Boulder. We drove up yesterday and we’re staying through next weekend. Just a bit of a break from work, you know.”

 “I guess you could say that.”
 I couldn’t decide if the remedial topic improved the hike any over the silence to which I’d become accustomed, but the slightly slower pace that the crew of three kept made talking easier.
 Plus, I felt less winded and rushed.

-“Yeah, David suggested we head up here.
+“Yeah, Mark suggested we head up here.
 I guess he used to come here when he was a kid.”

 “Got it.”
-I turned to talk to David, further slowing our advance.
-“Hey David, Eric says you used to come here when you were younger.
+I turned to talk to Mark, further slowing our advance.
+“Hey Mark, Eric says you used to come here when you were younger.
 Did you grow up in Wyoming?”

 “Yeah, near Buffalo.
 My Dad and I would hunt here together.”